Generative Artificial Intelligence

 Interactive eText: Create an eText that guides readers through the impact of innovative technologies on traditional industries, including multimedia elements such as videos, interactive timelines, and quizzes to engage readers and reinforce key concepts.
 Test your knowledge quizzes can be part of the book.

 Role Play Panel Discussion or Live Debate: Working in teams, organize a panel discussion featuring role-playing experts discussing their viewpoints from their positions in academia, industry, and government.
-The role-playing panelists will discuss the challenges and opportunities arising from technological innovation in traditional industries and respond to questions from the instructor and the student audience.
+The role-playing panelists will discuss the challenges and opportunities arising from technological innovation in traditional industries, and respond to questions from the instructor and the student audience.

 New Horizons for Higher Education